-Most of the large scale planting for the ACW was completed by 2013 (Fig. 2) and today most of the work aimed at enhancing these areas and extending further small-scale planting in areas cleared of non-native species.
+Most of the large scale planting for the ACW was completed by 2013 (Fig. 2) and today work is aimed at enhancing these areas and extending further small-scale planting in areas cleared of non-native species.

-- During Arbor Day replant in the areas opened up by felled pine trees.
-Some of these trees will be planted without plastic tree guards to assess their necessity to establishing saplings - Coppice 1/8th of the sycamores in the 'Greenwood Area' to begin a coppice rotation. - The AWT has planning permission to remove 5 non-native pines from the area off Newton Road.
+- Replant in the areas opened up by felled pine trees.
+Some of these trees will be planted without plastic tree guards to assess their necessity to establishing saplings - Continue the coppice rotation of 1/8th of the sycamores in the 'Greenwood Area'. - The AWT has planning permission to remove up to 10 trees from within the ACW area.
 These trees should be carefully selected to maintain the aesthetic and sheltering value of this area.
-The trees will be removed in winter 2019 and the value of the timber assessed as part of the Economic Harvesting Plan (Action 4.7).
+The trees will be removed and sold as firewood (Action 4.7). - Start the process of ash replacement where ash dieback disease has created large die-off areas within the original planting